 Is DVC for me?

 This answer is dependent on a couple of factors – your financial situation, how often you visit Disney destinations and specifically Disney World, and whether or not you care about staying in Disney’s nicer hotels instead of a value resort every trip.
 There are other factors to consider but these are the most notable.

-Speaking for Melissa and I, we decided to buy into DVC with a small contract in the last year.
-Our specific situation called for going a little cheaper now and potentially adding on in the future.
+Speaking for Melissa and I, we decided to buy into DVC with a small contract.
+Our specific situation called for going with a smaller contract for now and potentially adding on in the future.
 We bought at Saratoga Springs Resort because we liked the longer contract they offered, as well as being one of the cheaper resorts at Disney World in terms of price per point and maintenance fees.
 While there are cheaper resorts outside of Disney World (Vero Beach and Hilton Head) we did not consider them because of our limited interest in staying there relative to Disney World.
-I would not recommend getting a contract with a home resort that you aren’t interested in.
-With Disney destinations becoming more and more popular, booking a resort that isn’t your ‘home resort’ will be no sure thing.

 Before we bought, we crunched the numbers for weeks.
 There were spreadsheets, phone calls and a great deal of discussion.
 I recommend the same to you.
 Crunch the numbers to decide if it’s right for you.
 Then, if it is right for you, crunch the numbers again to figure out what kind of contract you want.
 I would not buy on the spot, although doing a tour with Disney can have it’s perks.
 Just go home and talk it over and do research before making a final decision.